pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 dataframe is a data structure and set of abstractions that enables us to express potentially complex transformations on data.

-One problem that you may have encountered when using these tools is that after multiple transformations, it becomes difficult to reason about the contents and properties of a dataframe at any given point in, for example, an ETL pipeline.
+Let's say you're building out an ETL pipeline that cleans raw data into a form that can be analyzed or modeled.
+One problem that you might encounter when using these tools is that after multiple transformations, it becomes difficult to reason about the contents and properties of a dataframe at any given part of the pipeline.
 This makes the code harder to read, debug and refactor.

 In the context of mission-critical analyses or models, it’s vital to ensure the quality of the datasets that you're using as inputs to producing key insights